bony2023/react-terminal/README.md

 - Customizable commands, prompt and error message. ✅
 - Support callbacks(async/non-async) for commands. 🔄
 - Command history using arrow up and down. 🔼
-- In-built light, dark and dracula theme. 🚀
+- In-built themes and support to create more. 🚀

 ## Installation
 Install package with NPM or YARN and add it to your development dependencies: